PedroPachucaHerrera/Practical-application-II/README.md

 Analysis shows that the features that are more relevant to used car prices are:

  -  Number of cylinders: The price of the vehicle is higher when the number of cylinders is higher, and this feature is the one with a major impact on the price of the car.
- -Transmission:  our analysis shows that this feature has the second-largest impact on the price of the car.
+ -  Transmission:  our analysis shows that this feature has the second-largest impact on the price of the car.
- -Model, condition, and paint color also show a positive impact on the price of the car.
+ -  Model, condition, and paint color also show a positive impact on the price of the car.

 In contrast, our analysis shows the following features have a negative impact on the price of the car